-Table 9: Children's Services Capital Programme

-Breakdown of capital programme Approved budget Reprofiling Other changes Current Capital Budget

-£m £m £m £m
+Table 9: Children's Services Capital Programme Breakdown of capital programme Approved budget Reprofiling Other changes Current Capital Budget £m £m £m £m 2018-19 51.845 -0.655 0.472 51.662 Future Years' 2019-21 101.521 0.655 117.632 219.808

-2018-19 55.117 (10.194) 6.922 51.845

-Future Years' 2019-21 91.327 10.194 101.521

 - 6.2.
-The main reprofiling changes relate to revised planning and delivery assumptions, which have been kept under review as the financial year has progressed. £2.8m relates to review of individual schemes' progress to date taking into account various matters relating to planning and land.
-The remaining £7.3m is reprofiling of unallocated developer contributions into future years. - 6.3.
-The other changes are primarily a £4.8m increase for the SEND transformation programme and £2.0m for capitalisation of schools' revenue contributions to capital. - 6.4.
+The reprofiling changes relate to revisions on 7 projects; planning and delivery assumptions have been reviewed as the financial year progresses. - 6.3.
+There has been an increase of £118.104m in the Capital programme since the last monitoring report.
+The changes are primarily a £115.200m increase for the SEND transformation programme in future years, in addition to the £4.8m included in the last monitoring report.
+The DfE have announced an increase in the SEN grant by £1.929m for future years.
+There is also an additional £0.520m to support the remodelling of buildings in the Early Childhood and Family Service. - 6.4.
 The financing of the capital programme is from a combination of sources, as shown in table 11 below.
 The financing expectations have been updated in line with the changes made to the capital programme. - 6.5.
-In addition to the SEND funding requested from October Policy and Resources, the government provided Norfolk LA with a grant of £2.7m over three years to develop and enhance provision for SEND.
+In addition to the SEND funding requested from October Policy and Resources, the government provided Norfolk LA with a grant of £2.726m over three years to develop and enhance provision for SEND, on 27 January 2019 a DFE announcement increased the grant to £4.629m.
 This grant covers both condition improvement and new place provision.
 Use of these resources has been reported to previous committee meetings. - 6.6.
 Basic Need Capital Funding is supporting mainstream provision, though technically not ring fenced.
 As we have identified the need for a significant number of new school places (mainstream) due to demographic growth and house building, all of the Basic Need Capital Funding will need to be allocated to the provision of new mainstream school places.
 Norfolk County Council has a statutory duty to provide sufficient school places and therefore will need to meet any shortfall in funding where the cost of new schools/places exceeds the available funding from developer contributions and Basic Need Allocations.
-These resources are not therefore available to support the SEND Strategy.
+These resources are not therefore available to support the SEND Strategy. - 6.7.

-6.7.
 For improving Early Years provision, the government have recently invited bids from Local Authorities for a small amount of capital funding to develop nursery places in schools.
 Norfolk will be putting bids forward for this programme.
 A new Free School often includes the provision of Nursery Places as part of the school.
 There is no other capital funding allocation to create new Early Years places.

 Table 10: Funding of the Children's Services Capital Programme

 Funding Stream 2018-19 Programme Future Years' Forecast

 £m £m

-Prudential Borrowing 9.768 7.784
+Prudential Borrowing 9.585 123.697

-Revenue & Reserves 0.083
+Revenue & Reserves 0.231 0.015

 Grants and Contributions:

-Department for Education 28.683 76.044
+Department for Education 27.654 78.910

-Developer Contributions 12.363 15.356
+Developer Contributions 13.439 14.844

-Other 0.948 2.337
+Other 0.755 2.342

-Total 51.845 101.521
+Total 51.664 219.808